 It might be obvious, but you actually need enough facial hair to pull this off.
 If you’re a patchy guy, sorry, it’s not going to work for you (but you can still participate in Movember’s new “Move” fundraising component).

-During that thin, patchy, growing-in stage stock your tool kit.
-Order up a Truman Set from your fellow Mos at Harry’s, once again an official Movember partner.
+During that thin, scraggly, growing-in stage, take time to stock your tool kit.
+Order up a Truman Set from the ubiquitous Harry’s.
 Rake through even the thickest of mustaches with this handmade mustache comb from Kent.
 Comb hair straight down before trimming with Wahl’s Stainless Steel Lithium Ion trimmer.
-Finally, carry around Mr. Natty Moustache Twizzle Wax.
-This tiny tin of robust wax will keep your moustache looking polished and neat.
+Finally, carry around Rides Mustache Wax.
+This tiny tin of robust wax will keep your mustache looking polished and neat.
 And don’t forget to check out our facial hair product round-ups for beard oils, beard balms, and beard conditioners.

-And when you are ready for next level stache styling, book an appointment at Harry’s Corner Shop.
-“Come to the shop with 1-month of facial hair growth and make sure to bring a photo of an model or celebrity’s ‘stache to make clear what you want.
-Keep in mind though, the moustache, much like a haircut, will probably look a little different on you than it does in the picture.
-It is your job to make it your own depending on how you want it to look.
-You can always trim down, so I always say, the more meat on the bone, the better.”
+And when you are ready for next level ‘stache styling, book an appointment at your barbershop and have a professional take care of it for you.
+Make sure to bring a photo of an model or celebrity’s ‘stache to make clear what you want.
+Keep in mind though, the mustache, much like a haircut, will probably look a little different on you than it does in the picture, so make it your own.
+You can always trim down, so the more meat on the bone, the better.

-Try Rudy’s favorite of all time, “Nothing beats the moustache with the curly ends on it.
-It’s a classic.”
+And finally, nothing beats the mustache with the curly ends on it.
+It’s iconic.